quangthangisme/tp/docs/DeveloperGuide.md

 * 1a.
 Directory path is empty.
     * 1a1.
 TC displays an error message.
-    * 1a2.
-TC prompts user to enter a new directory path.
-    * 1a3.
-User enters new path.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 * 1b.
 Directory path contains invalid characters.
     * 1b1.
 TC displays an error message.
-    * 1b2.
-TC prompts user to enter a new directory path.
-    * 1b3.
-User enters new path.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 * 1c.
-Directory does not exist.
+Directory specified is an invalid pth.
     * 1c1.
-TC attempts to create the directory.
-    * 1c2.
-If creation fails:
-        * TC displays an error message.
+TC displays an error message.
-        * TC prompts user to enter a new directory path.
-        * User enters new path.

-          Use case resumes at step 2.
+      Use case resumes at step 1.

 * 2a.
 User lacks write permissions.
     * 2a1.
 TC displays an error message.
-    * 2a2.
-TC prompts user to enter a new directory path.
-    * 2a3.
-User enters new path.

-      Use case resumes at step 3.
+   Use case ends.

 * 2b.
 Cannot create timestamped directory.
     * 2b1.
 TC attempts to use alternative naming.